wollomatic/socket-proxy/README.md

 The advantage over other solutions is the very slim container image (from-scratch-image) without any external dependencies (no OS, no packages, just the Go standard library).
 It is designed with security in mind, so there are secure defaults and an additional security layer (IP address-based access control) compared to most other solutions.

 The allowlist is configured for each HTTP method separately using the Go regexp syntax, allowing fine-grained control over the allowed HTTP methods.
+In bridge network mode, each container that uses socket-proxy can be configured with its own allowlist.

 The source code is available on [GitHub: wollomatic/socket-proxy](https://github.com/wollomatic/socket-proxy)